 I have honored Lincolnshire numerous times in my posts because of famous sites and events, or because of famous people from Lincolnshire, such as, Sir Isaac Newton, Alfred Lord Tennyson, Matthew Flinders, Joseph Banks, and George Boole.
 Lincolnshire is home to the famous Red Arrows RAF display team, Lincoln Cathedral, the Lincolnshire Wolds and original copies of the Magna Carta (1215) and Charter of the Forest (1217).

 Lincolnshire is also the putative home of a famous poacher, immortalized in a ballad that is sometimes referred to as a folk song, but is really an old broadside of unknown origin.
 It made it into numerous song books for schools, and I expect everyone who went to school in England in my era knows it.
-Here it is sung by members of the Royal Anglian Regiment for whom it is a regimental march (and they are nicknamed The Poachers):
+Here it is played by the Grenadier Guards.
+It is the regimental march of the Royal Anglian Regiment (and they are nicknamed The Poachers):

 This might lead you to cook hare or deer in celebration, but Lincolnshire is much better known for its pork products.
 I have given recipes for Lincolnshire haslet, and pork pies already.
 Now I will turn my attention to Lincolnshire sausages.